Skip to main content

 Different types of link placements

-We have various ways to insert links into articles and here is a quick explanation!
+We have a couple of ways to insert links into articles, and here is a quick explanation!

 Updated over a week ago

-Creating and maintaining a natural backlink profile can be hard work and we have been working with publishers to offer 3 different types of link placement types to help you mix up your articles and keep it natural.
-This can also be important if E.E.A.T is something you are working on for your sites.
+Creating and maintaining a natural backlink profile can be hard work.
+We have been working with publishers to offer two different types of link placement to help you mix up your articles and keep them natural.
+This can also be important if you are working on E.E.A.T for your sites.

 How do you specify your link type?

-During the personalisation process, you have the option to select how you would like the link to be inserted in the article.
+During the personalisation process, you can select how you would like the link to be inserted in the article.

-After you approve the publisher you want, a pop-up will appear asking you to finish personalising the rest of the placement before it's added to the shopping cart.
+After you approve the publisher you want, a pop-up will ask you to finish personalising the rest of the placement before adding it to the shopping cart.

-The first option on the screen will ask you the Link Placement Type, make your selection from the dropdown box.
-Keep reading for more explanation on the different types of links:
+Under Link Placement, make your selection from the dropdown box.
+Keep reading for more explanation on these different types of links:

 Contextual Links